Electroluminescence: Night lights

-Backlight
+Display backlighting

 Powder phosphor-based electroluminescent panels are frequently used as backlights for liquid crystal displays.
 They readily provide gentle, even illumination for the entire display while consuming relatively little electric power.
 This makes them convenient for battery-operated devices such as pagers, wristwatches, and computer-controlled thermostats, and their gentle green-cyan glow is common in the technological world.

-They require relatively high voltage (between 60 and 600 volts).
-For battery-operated devices, this voltage must be generated by a converter circuit within the device.
-This converter often makes an audible whine or siren sound while the backlight is activated.
-For line-voltage-operated devices, they may be supplied directly from the power line.
-Electroluminescent nightlights operate in this fashion.
+EL backlights require relatively high voltage (between 60 and 600 volts).
+For battery-operated devices, this voltage must be generated by a boost converter circuit within the device.
+This converter often makes a faintly audible whine or siren sound while the backlight is activated.
+Line-voltage-operated devices may be activated directly from the power line; some electroluminescent nightlights operate in this fashion.
 Brightness per unit area increases with increased voltage and frequency.

 Thin-film phosphor electroluminescence was first commercialized during the 1980s by Sharp Corporation in Japan, Finlux (Oy Lohja Ab) in Finland, and Planar Systems in the US.
 In these devices, bright, long-life light emission is achieved in thin-film yellow-emitting manganese-doped zinc sulfide material.
 Displays using this technology were manufactured for medical and vehicle applications where ruggedness and wide viewing angles were crucial, and liquid crystal displays were not well developed.
 In 1992, Timex introduced its Indiglo EL display on some watches.

 Recently, blue-, red-, and green-emitting thin film electroluminescent materials that offer the potential for long life and full-color electroluminescent displays have been developed.

-In either case, the EL material must be enclosed between two electrodes and at least one electrode must be transparent to allow the escape of the produced light.
-Glass coated with indium tin oxide is commonly used as the front (transparent) electrode while the back electrode is coated with reflective metal.
+The EL material must be enclosed between two electrodes and at least one electrode must be transparent to allow the escape of the produced light.
+Glass coated with indium tin oxide is commonly used as the front (transparent) electrode, while the back electrode is coated with reflective metal.
 Additionally, other transparent conducting materials, such as carbon nanotube coatings or PEDOT can be used as the front electrode.

 The display applications are primarily passive (i.e., voltages are driven from the edge of the display cf. driven from a transistor on the display).
 Similar to LCD trends, there have also been Active Matrix EL (AMEL) displays demonstrated, where the circuitry is added to prolong voltages at each pixel.
 The solid-state nature of TFEL allows for a very rugged and high-resolution display fabricated even on silicon substrates.
 AMEL displays of 1280×1024 at over 1000 lines per inch (LPI) have been demonstrated by a consortium including Planar Systems.